Data Protection Guidance

 If any data is to be processed by, or shared with a third party, that third party will need to enter into a written agreement with the University to ensure compliance with the Data Protection Act.
 Contact the Data Protection team for assistance with the wording of this agreement.

-It is important that data security is considered if any data is to be processed or taken off-site or kept on mobile devices.
+It is important that data security is considered, and appropriate safeguarding measure are implemented if any data is to be processed or taken off-site or kept on mobile devices.

 Researchers must ensure that the results of the research are anonymised when published and that no information is published that would enable a Data Subject to be identified.